Stella-Liyu-Zhang/Html-Notes/README.md

         </ol>
 ```
 ---
 - `ul`: The ul element represents a list of items, where the order of the items is not important — that is, where changing the order would not materially change the meaning of the document.
+Difference between ol and ul is that ol will make 1,2,3,4,... to record, and ul will just use dots in front of each items.

   **Example:**